gromitsun/timbir-python/3D_Recon_Launcher_for_Real_Data/README.txt

 --multires_2D : Set this flag if you wish to do milt-resolution only in 2-D. Can be used to do for example a 3-slice reconstruction quickly.
 DONOT use for large 3D volumes.

 --Variance_Est : Variance scaling parameter.
-THis is defaulted to 1.
+This is defaulted to 1.
 See example of this file in NERSC_Sub_Recon.sh and Carver_Sub_Recon.sh